||Sabiha Sumar and Sachithanandam Sathananthan

 The Pakistani government is a federal republic.
 It has a semi-presidential system where the president is the head of state and the prime minister, elected by the people, is the head of government.
 The legislative power is vested in the parliament and the executive power rests with the president and his cabinet.
 In 1999 Musharraf took office.
 He argued that he was protecting the country from political turmoil and protecting democracy.
 Musharraf has held national elections for local government in 2001 and won a vote of confidence from the Electoral College of Pakistan in 2004.
 The 2001 elections were heavily boycotted and supposedly rigged.
 Musharraf argues that he is facilitating development, and protecting the country from the rise of religious extremism.
 Nonetheless, in the past years the religious party Muttahida Majlis-e-Amal, also known as the MMA, has gained power winning an absolute majority in the 2001 regional elections to gain control of the North-Western Province.

 It can be argued that Musharraf from the very beginning faced an impossible situation.
 Stuck between the military, the religious extremists and the U.S. war on terrorism in Iraq and Afghanistan, governing Pakistan was never going to be an easy task.
 Musharraf was originally backed by the U.S. and has supported the war on terrorism.
 However, as the war on terrorism has become unpopular, religious parties in Pakistan have gained momentum.
 Meanwhile, Pakistan needs the aid from the U.S. to sustain its military control and for socio-economic development.
 So as with many countries in the world it has come down to a balancing act between doing what is necessary to receive aid and please the public.
-Frequently these goals have turned out to be contradictory.
+Frequently these goals have turned out to be contradictory, leading Why Democracy? to ask, who is in control when money talks?

 The most influential political parties in Pakistan are the Pakistan Peoples Party, the MMA and the Pakistan Muslim League, which is divided into two factions, the PML-Q and the PML-N. The PML-Q was formed by Musharraf in 2001 and is composed mainly of former members of the older PML-N party.
-The Pakistan’s Peoples Party, or PPP, was led by Benazir Bhutto, the daughter of the original founder of the party, Zulfikar Ali Bhutto.
-Benazir Bhutto left politics and the country under a cloud of corruption and, like Sharif, only recently returned to Pakistan and the stormy political scene.
-Benazir was assassinated at a political rally prior to the elections, but her party nonetheless was instrumental in ousting Musharraf's party from power.
-Though humbled, Musharraf remains the country's leader, and Pakistan's political - and democratic - future remains uncertain.
+The Pakistan’s Peoples Party, or PPP, is lead by Benazir Bhutto, the daughter of the original founder of the party, Zulfikar Ali Bhutto.
+Benazir Bhutto has been charged with corruption and is living in exile.
+According to the PakTribune, Benazir Bhutto and Musharraf have engaged in negotiations, possibly allowing Benazir Bhutto to return from exile and run in the upcoming elections.